 -Carry your own sanitizer and wash your hands frequently.

 -Even if social distancing measures are flexible, keep a safe distance whenever possible.

 -Never enter a casino if you’re feeling unwell or if you don’t feel comfortable being there.

 While the casino industry is the livelihood for many communities, there’s a good chance revenue and operations may not “bounce back” to what we perceive as normal.
 If you’re hesitant to head to a newly reopened casino near you, there are plenty of safe and options you can enjoy from home.

-Check out these Casino USA reviews to find some of the most top-rated online casinos in the country that are up and running during the pandemic and have many of the games you love at a land-based casino.
+Check out these reviews of online casinos to find some of the most top-rated online casinos in the country that are up and running during the pandemic and have many of the games you love at a land-based casino.